An Embarrassing Matter of the AMA’s Investment in Tobacco Stocks

 June 15, 1981

-News article with editorial cartoon by Sullivan
+Editorial cartoon by Bob Sullivan

 Telegram & Gazette (Worcester, Massachusetts)